YutingZhang/caffe-recon-dec/README.md

 The trained models for networks in `recon-dec` can be downloaded by the bash script `recon-dec/fetch_model.sh`.

 * Without any argument, it fetches all available models.
 * The user can also specify a particular model to download by `recon-dec/fetch_model.sh [model_name]`, where name of all available models can be obtained by `recon-dec/list_model.sh`

+As to the baseline classification-only networks:

+* We trained an AlexNet from scratch with all `LRNLayer` removed for a cleaner architecture.
+* We downloaded the 16-layer VGGNet (Model D in [2]) from <http://www.robots.ox.ac.uk/~vgg/research/very_deep/>, and converted the `caffemodel` to match the recent version of Caffe.

 References
 =========